-Job Description, Salaries, Benefits and Useful Links
+Job Description, Salaries and Benefits

 Copywriters are responsible for generating the words, slogans and audio scripts that accompany advertising visuals.